codacy/docs/docs/repositories-configure/quality-settings.md

 These settings configure quality thresholds for pull requests, as displayed on the Pull Requests page.

+!!! tip
+    After enabling these settings you can [set Codacy as a required check](../faq/repositories/how-do-i-set-codacy-as-a-required-check-to-merge-prs.md) before merging your pull requests.

 ![Quality settings for pull requests](images/quality-settings-pull-requests.png)

 -   **New issues are over:** Pull requests are marked not up to standards if the number of issues introduced is bigger than the set value.
 The default value is 0.